manjaro/pacman-mirrors/docs/pacman-mirrors.1.md

 _sudo pacman-mirrors -yb unstable --geoip_

-Permanently change branch to unstable, mirrors in Germany, France and Austria, only use https and syncronize pacman
+Permanently change branch to unstable, mirrors in Germany, France only use https and syncronize pacman

-_sudo pacman-mirrors -yac Germany,France,Austria -S unstable -P https_
+_sudo pacman-mirrors -yac Germany,France -S unstable -P https_

 Create a mirrorlist with German mirrors and syncronize pacman